 For more than 7 years now we’ve been diving into Utrecht history, learning so much we want to share with locals and visitors alike.
 It resulted in the following themed tours.
 Some of them we like to schedule on special occasions once or twice a year, others are held weekly.
-At the moment (summer 2019) the Medieval Tour is on every Saturday morning at 10:00, and you can join a World War II Tour every Sunday at 14:00.
+At the moment (autumn 2019) the Medieval Tour is on every Saturday morning at 10:00, and you can join a World War II Tour every Sunday at 14:00.
 Check Facebook for all our scheduled tours!

 The Middle Ages were anything but dark in Utrecht: until 1550, Utrecht was the biggest city of the Northern Netherlands and still today, much in the city reminds of that time.
 On this tour, we’ll cover the influence of the Vikings on our city, the Teutonic Knights and the guilds of Utrecht (both still active today), and you’ll hear the Dutch version of Romeo and Juliet.
 We’ll give you tips on how to survive the harsh living conditions of medieval Europe.
 Join us on a tour of the most beautiful, gruesome, interesting and undiscovered period in Utrecht history!

 Utrecht isn’t just a beautiful medieval city with stunning churches and gorgeous canals.
 In the Second World War, Utrecht was both the center of the nazi occupation as well as the center of the Dutch resistance.
 Join us on this tour to learn more about the history of the Dutch nazi party NSB and it’s ludicrous leader, the occupation of the Netherlands, and the street that housed more than 20 different nazi institutions AND the Dutch resistance.
 On the tour we’ll cover the story of the liberation of Utrecht and the Netherlands, we show what happened to the Jewish citizens, and you’ll discover a bunker transformed into a nightclub!

 Origin of the Netherlands Tour